tomtyiu/Safety-Alignment-AI-benchmark/README.md

 ## Safety-Alignment AI Benchmark
 ## Model Evaluation Report

-This repository hosts a comprehensive benchmark suite for evaluating language‑model outputs across a curated set of topic‑segmented prompts.
+This repository hosts a comprehensive leaderboard suite for evaluating language‑model outputs across a curated set of topic‑segmented prompts.
 For every prompt, the framework identifies the highest‑quality response and quantitatively scores each model along two critical axes: alignment (adherence to stated values and instructions) and safety (robustness against generating harmful, unethical, or policy‑violating content).

 The dataset constitutes the first dedicated safety‑alignment leaderboard for prospective artificial‑general‑intelligence (AGI) systems, establishing minimum compliance thresholds for responsible deployment and AGI risks assessment .
 Forthcoming releases will expand the protocol to include super‑alignment metrics and additional stress‑tests that push models toward stricter reliability guarantees.